HOME

 Texas is a great place to bird watch.
 Courtney and I got interested in bird watching when we lived in Ft.
 Worth, Texas and had Eastern Bluebirds move into our backyard.
 We watched pelicans, great white egrets, and blue herons from our deck in Corpus Christi, Texas.
 Some common birds to watch for in Texas are: mourning dove, Eastern screech-owl, black-chinned hummingbird, ruby-throated hummingbird, golden-fronted woodpecker, blue jay, and tufted tiftmouse.
 Since we moved to Central Texas, we enjoy watching roadrunners in our yard.
 We just bought a new camera, so we're looking forward to taking some more pictures to post soon! ~Erik

 This is a skink we found at our family's farm.
 I caught him for the picture and then released him.
-He was fast!

 ~Courtney